 Will be teaching at the American Kumihimo Society Gathering in October 2018. (amksoc.org)

 Author of an online course on Braiding:Thick and Thin for the American Kumihimo Society (amksoc.org)

 Founder member and first Chairman of The Braid Society

-Founder member and on the Board of the American Kumihimo Society
+Founder member of the American Kumihimo Society

 Organisation: Co-organiser of the Textile Arts Festival, Bradford, England 1990.